coresmart/persistencejs/README.md

   synchronously, which may not have the best performance characteristics.
 This can possibly be fixed by using e.g.
   [WSPL](http://code.google.com/p/webstorageportabilitylayer/).

+Plans:

+* Implement non-persisted `QueryCollection`s, e.g. as a wrapper around
+  regular Javascript arrays to provide similar functionality to other collections.
+* Synchronization with (views on) remote databases.

 License
 -------